LevanaXr/WriteUps_for_CTF/EKOPARTY CTF  PWN25 Ultrababy.md

 <br>
 * Firstly, it is a ELF object, so I run it in Kali.
 The result is like the fllowing picture.</br>
   Enhen, try more.
 Then easy to know it is about 【<strong>Stack Smashing</strong>】.<br>
-  So, at the point of transiation range from 23bytes-25bytes, the srack overflows.<br> Now that we have known what it is about, the following path may be much smoother:)
+  So, at the point of transiation range from 23bytes-25bytes, the stack overflows.<br> Now that we have known what it is about, the following path may be much smoother:)
    ![picture1](img/1.png)
    ![picture2](img/2.png)